 Download our Free App to your IPhone or AndroidBack

-Working Together to Safeguard Children 2015 places a statutory responsibility on all partner agencies to work together to identify children who need early help so that they can:
+Working Together to Safeguard Children 2015 places a statutory responsibility on all professionals who work with children and their families to work together to identify and support children who need early help so that they can:

 In North Lincolnshire our vision is that children are safe, families are supported and lives are transformed.
 This is about providing help to all children and families through access to strong universal provision - these are services which are available to everyone.
-The aim is to provide help at the earliest point and lowest ‘level’ of service provision, so that help is provided quickly and children and families get the help they need to become independent of services.
+The aim is to provide help at the earliest point and lowest ‘level’, so that help is provided quickly and children and families get the help they need.

-Early Help means taking action to support a child and their family at an early stage to improve the outcome for the child.
-All partners’ agencies are encouraged to work with children and families to improve outcomes within the context of their family and community environment and the universal service entitlement available to them.
-Doing this well will mean that we identify the children who need help at the earliest point and offer timely support to secure the child’s health and wellbeing, to support them to live within their family, to be safe and reach their potential.
+Early Help means supporting children and their families at an early stage to improve the outcome for the child.
+All professionals are encouraged to work with children and families to improve outcomes both within their family and community, using services which are available to everyone.
+Doing this well will mean that we identify the children and families who need help at the earliest point helping them to suppport the child’s health and wellbeing, to support them to live within their family, to be safe and reach their potential.